 2. WHO ISSUES THE PERSONNEL SECURITY CLEARANCE?

 The Department of Defense issues the personnel security clearances for U.S. citizen employees of a contractor who require access to classified information.
 Clearances may be at the TOP SECRET, SECRET, or CONFIDENTIAL level.
-Requests for clearances are sent to the Defense Industrial Security Clearance Office (DISCO) which issues clearances for industry personnel on behalf of the DoD and User Agencies.
+Requests for clearances are sent to the Personnel Security Management Office for Industry (PSMO-I) which issues clearances for industry personnel on behalf of the DoD and User Agencies.
 Personnel Security Clearances must be kept to an absolute minimum based on contractual needs.

 3. WHO MAY HAVE ACCESS TO CLASSIFIED INFORMATION?

 Only those persons who have a bona fide need-to-know and who possess a personnel security clearance at the same or higher level as the classified information to be disclosed may have access to classified information.

 4. WHEN MAY AN INDIVIDUAL BE PROCESSED FOR A PERSONNEL SECURITY CLEARANCE?

 An individual may be processed for a personnel security clearance when employed by a cleared contractor in a job requiring access to classified information.
 As an exception, a candidate for employment may be processed for a personnel security clearance provided a written commitment for employment has been made by the contractor, and the candidate has accepted the offer in writing.
 The commitment for employment will indicate that employment shall commence within 30 days of the granting of eligibility for a PCL.